jihyunin/bimm143_github/README.md

 # bimm143
-Classwork from BIMM143 SP25 at UCSD
+Classwork from BIMM143 SP25 at UC San Diego